raspberrypilearning/documenting-your-code/en/step_1.md

 ## Introduction

-To share the programs you've written and help people use them, you will create a website for your projects that documents your code.
+To share the programs you've written and help people use them, you will create a website that documents your project code.

 ### What you will make

-You will create a website for your project that automatically creates documentation from your code.
+This guide will teach you how to build a website for your project that automatically creates documentation for your Python programs.

 ![project website](images/project_website.PNG)